Psychics

 the intensity of psionic abilities to vary based upon the current mental state of

-the psychic; SFX such as the following are common (but not
+the Psychic; SFX such as the following are common (but not

 SFX: Boost: You may step up or double one of this Ability Set's traits for an action or reaction.
 If you do, shut down this SFX after the action or reaction is resolved.
 You may activate an opportunity or spend a Transition Scene to recover this SFX if it was shut down in this way.